Realxeng/PDF-handler-API/README.md

 The API supports JSON with nested arrays and objects.
 By default, the server route the function through `/jsontopdf` route and expects POST HTTP method from the request.
 Otherwise, the API will return 404 Not Found.

-The API expects the JSON data to be passed in the request body and the [options](https://github.com/Realxeng/JSONtoPDF?tab=readme-ov-file#query-options) passed in the request query.
+The API expects the JSON data and the [options](https://github.com/Realxeng/JSONtoPDF?tab=readme-ov-file#query-options) to be passed in the request body.
+`body: { data: object, options?: object }`

 The API uses [pdfkit](https://www.npmjs.com/package/pdfkit) package.
 For more information visit [PDFKit Documentation](https://pdfkit.org/docs/getting_started.html)
-## Query Options
+## Options
 - `title (string)`
 Title of the PDF shown in the middle top of the first page
 - `description (string)`